TianyiShi2001/nom-pdb/README.md

   - Coordinates and bonding
 - Able to deal with non-standard residues (not yet mature)
 - JSON serialization powered by serde.

+The parsed data is stored in a `Structure`, which is a struct provided by the [`protein-core`](https://github.com/TianyiShi2001/protein-core) crate.

 # Example (Last Updated 2020-10-17)